tkoenig89/express-static-gzip/README.md

 [![npm][npm-version-image]][npm-url]
 [![npm][npm-downloads-image]][npm-url]

 Provides a small layer on top of *serve-static*, which allows to serve pre-gzipped files.
-Supports *brotli* and any other compressions as well.
+Supports *brotli* and allows configuring any other compression you can think of as well.

 # Requirements
 For the express-static-gzip middleware to work properly you need to first ensure that you have all files gzipped (or compressed with your desired algorithm), which you want to serve as a compressed version to the browser.